CyberAgentAILab/python-dte-adjustment/README.md

 ## Overview

-This an a Python package for building the regression adjusted distribution function estimator proposed in "Estimating Distributional Treatment Effects in Randomized Experiments: Machine Learning for Variance Reduction".
+This a Python package for building the regression adjusted distribution function estimator proposed in "Estimating Distributional Treatment Effects in Randomized Experiments: Machine Learning for Variance Reduction".
+For the details of this package, see [the documentation](https://cyberagentailab.github.io/python-dte-adjustment/).

 ## Installation